 The compost needs moisture to help speed up the process.
 The moisture level should be that of a damp, wrung-out sponge.
 Bins also should not be in full sun, as the full sun will dry them out faster.
 Unfortunately, my bins are in a full sun corner of my garden.
 It is really the only spot I have for them and because they are black, plastic bins, they get very hot.
 I have to constantly add water to the bins in the hot summer.
 When I know we are getting rain, I might go out and open the bins up to let the rain in, otherwise I use water from my rain barrel.
 I just have to remember to close them up to avoid critter dining.

 My bins were very inexpensive, but they are small and I fill them up quite fast in the summer.
 What I like about my bins is that they have lids to keep critters out.
 I have a major critter problem in my yard and until we get another dog, critters will continue to treat my back yard like their own personal buffet.

 Compost bins are easy to make yourself with recycled wood pallets or plastic garbage containers.
 You will find hundreds of DIY ideas with a simple Google or Pinterest search.

 I am really glad I started composting.
 I know I am a geek when I say it is fun, but it really is and I think it is going to be a great lesson to teach my kids.
 The cycle of our compostable garbage, from kitchen waste to compost to garden to table, is fascinating.

 Although my favorite part of composting might be what sprouts up every year out the sides of the bins.
-Last year, a pumpkin plant started growing out of the side of one of my bins.
+One year, a pumpkin plant started growing out of the side of one of my bins.